 Fossil Search — Find ancient treasures, including shark’s teeth and coral, from a time long before the colonists arrived.

 The Adventure Museum —The newly renovated Adventure Museum features highly interactive, multi-sensory, hands-on exhibits fun for the entire family.
-Try your hand at pulling cargo on and off a 16th century ship using your strength to go up and down with the ropes!
-Find our costume trunk and be part of Colonial Life.
+Try your hand at pulling cargo on and off a 16th-century ship using your strength to go up and down with the ropes!
+Find the costume trunk and be part of Colonial Life.
 Bring the camera!
-Learn how 16th century sea captains made the most of wind and water currents as they sailed to the New World.
+Learn how 16th-century sea captains made the most of wind and water currents as they sailed to the New World.
 See the routes they took to Roanoke Island.
-Visit our touch screens and read theories of what happened to the 1587 Roanoke Island Colony—and tell us what you think happened!
+Visit the touch screens and read theories of what happened to the 1587 Roanoke Island Colony — and then decide what you think happened!
 Revisit the legend of Blackbeard and dress up like a pirate.
-Live the life of a soldier in our Civil War exhibit and discover the Roanoke Island Freedmen’s Colony.
+Live the life of a soldier in their Civil War exhibit, and discover the Roanoke Island Freedmen’s Colony.